 A lot of my friends joke about being addicted to Tumblr, a popular microblogging site.
-It’s easy to see why: unlike most other social networks, Tumblr allows you to subscribe only to content that interests you and, what’s more, to do so anonymously.
+It’s easy to see why: unlike most other social networks, Tumblr allows you to subscribe only to content that interests you (that is, you’re less obligated to automatically follow all of your friends) and, what’s more, to do so anonymously.

 However, the aspects of Tumblr that make it so desirable as a platform for self-expression also make it potentially dangerous, especially for lonely young people who are struggling with self-destructive coping mechanisms.
 Teenagers especially are drawn to the “Tumblr universe” because it allows them to communicate their troubled feelings without revealing them to their “real life” friends and acquaintances, and it creates an online subculture of acceptance and apparent understanding that can be hard to find in the real world.

 In this way, unhappy people begin to establish a sense of identity based on their unhappiness itself.
 They present their virtual selves by “reblogging” the hundreds of stark images and desperate text posts that are circulating within the site.
 It’s a cycle that can become obsessive, especially for individuals who struggle with issues like eating disorders, self-injury, and suicidal thoughts.
 While the desire to surround oneself with content reflecting one’s internal state makes sense, in this case it ultimately reinforces the messages of worthlessness and despair that created that internal state in the first place.